Isaac-ej/Hello_Microverse/README.md

 ### Setup

  Clone this repository to your desired folder:

+  .Use the following command to navigate to your desired folder:

-  cd my-folder
+  cd C:\Users\...

+  .Run the following code to clone the repository to your desired folder:

   git clone git@github.com:isaac-ej/Hello_microverse.git

+  .Run the following command to move to your cloned folder

+  cd Hello_Microverse

 ### Install
-Install this project with:

-run

-npm init -y
-npm install --save-dev hint@7.x npx hint .
+Now in Your Terminal run <a name="npm">npm install</a>  to install all the Dependencies:

+<a name="npm">npm install</a>

 ### Usage

-To run the project, execute the following command:

-Click on Open with live server
+opening the project by launching the Live Server plugging in visual studio code or any other means that you know.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>